federico-lancellotti/multi-fidelity-deep-kernel-learning/README.md

 Generate the dataset, a simulated video of a pendulum.

 ### Second step
+Set the parameters in config.yaml and train the model running main.py

+### Third step
-Investigate the Intrinsic Dimensionality of the dynamical system, using the Levina-Bickel algoritm.
+Investigate the Intrinsic Dimensionality of the dynamical system, via the Levina-Bickel algoritm, running eval_intrinsic_dimension.py

 ## To-Do
 1. check the ID algorithm on different datasets